Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/11_elastic.md

 First, make sure Elastic is enabled by setting the `enabled` field in Elastic config to be True.
 We first get the current config via the `config_get` endpoint.
 (We are going to use jsctl for the following examples but you can also use API requests)

-Run the follwoing command in `jsctl` shell.
+Run the following command in `jsctl` shell.

 ```bash
 config get ELASTIC_CONFIG